threefoldtech/info_grid/src/documentation/farmers/advanced_networking/network_setup.md

 In this situation there are many options on how to setup your node.
 This requires you as the expert to make a few decisions on how to connect what what the best setup is that you can support for the operaitonal time of your farm.
 The same basics principles apply:
   - You have to have a block of (public) IPv6 routed to your router, or you have to have your router setup to provide Network Address Translation (NAT)
   - You have to have a DHCP server in your network that manages and controls IPV6 ip adress leases.
-Depending on your specific setup you have this DHCP server manage a public IPv6y range which makes all nodes directly connected to the public internet or you have this DHCP server manage a private block og IPv6 addresses which makes all your nodes connect to the internet through NAT.
+Depending on your specific setup you have this DHCP server manage a public IPv6 range which makes all nodes directly connected to the public internet or you have this DHCP server manage a private block of IPv6 addresses which makes all your nodes connect to the internet through NAT.

 As a farmer you are in charge of selecting and creating the appropriate network setup for your farm.